-Avoiding alcohol and recreational drugs
+- Avoiding alcohol and recreational drugs

->

-> As a center for treating dual diagnosis disorders, we have the resources to help patients with both anxiety and addiction.
-If someone you know needs help for these afflictions, contact us today.
+As a center for also know for dual diagnosis treatment, we also have the resources to help patients with anxiety and addiction.
+If someone you know needs help for these co occurring conditions, contact us today.

->

-> We never make assumptions about a person’s life or experiences.
+We never make assumptions about a person’s life or experiences.
 We pride ourselves on being providers of outstanding mental health care and anxiety disorder treatment that is both effective and long-lasting.